-Is Automatic Data Processing, Inc. (NASDAQ:ADP) undervalued?
-Hedge funds are turning less bullish.
-The number of long hedge fund bets decreased by 5 in recent months.
-Our calculations also showed that ADP isn’t among the 30 most popular stocks among hedge funds (click for Q4 rankings and see the video at the end of this article for Q3 rankings).
+Is Automatic Data Processing, Inc. (NASDAQ:ADP) a healthy stock for your portfolio?
+Hedge funds were betting on the stock.
+The number of bullish hedge fund positions improved by 6 lately.
+Automatic Data Processing, Inc. (NASDAQ:ADP) was in 48 hedge funds’ portfolios at the end of the fourth quarter of 2020.
+The all time high for this statistic is 56.
+Our calculations also showed that ADP isn’t among the 30 most popular stocks among hedge funds (click for Q4 rankings).

-At Q4’s end, a total of 51 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -9% from the third quarter of 2019.
-By comparison, 42 hedge funds held shares or bullish call options in ADP a year ago.
-So, let’s find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+Heading into the first quarter of 2021, a total of 48 of the hedge funds tracked by Insider Monkey were long this stock, a change of 14% from one quarter earlier.
+Below, you can check out the change in hedge fund sentiment towards ADP over the last 22 quarters.
+So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-Among these funds, Cedar Rock Capital held the most valuable stake in Automatic Data Processing, Inc. (NASDAQ:ADP), which was worth $509.4 million at the end of the third quarter.
-On the second spot was Arrowstreet Capital which amassed $368.2 million worth of shares.
-D E Shaw, Two Sigma Advisors, and BlueSpruce Investments were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
-In terms of the portfolio weights assigned to each position Cedar Rock Capital allocated the biggest weight to Automatic Data Processing, Inc. (NASDAQ:ADP), around 11.53% of its 13F portfolio.
-BlueSpruce Investments is also relatively very bullish on the stock, earmarking 9.6 percent of its 13F equity portfolio to ADP.
+The largest stake in Automatic Data Processing, Inc. (NASDAQ:ADP) was held by Fundsmith LLP, which reported holding $1248.8 million worth of stock at the end of December.
+It was followed by Cedar Rock Capital with a $465.4 million position.
+Other investors bullish on the company included GuardCap Asset Management, Two Sigma Advisors, and Arrowstreet Capital.
+In terms of the portfolio weights assigned to each position Cedar Rock Capital allocated the biggest weight to Automatic Data Processing, Inc. (NASDAQ:ADP), around 10.06% of its 13F portfolio.
+Heathbridge Capital Management is also relatively very bullish on the stock, earmarking 4.76 percent of its 13F equity portfolio to ADP.